GQeL/GraphQL/Readme.md

-## Learning project
+# Learning project

-there are two servers in this project
+## there are two servers in this project <br/>

-one is playing role of our service that we work on and can be spined up running `node server.js` inside of root folder
+	One is playing role of our service that we work on and can be spined up running `node server.js` inside of root folder

-second one playing role of external api that we send a request to get data from DB and can be spined up running `npm run json:server` inside of root folder
+	Second one playing role of external api that we send a request to get data from DB and can be spined up running `npm run json:server` inside of root folder

 	So that is how we run two servers in parallel

 to send some simple GraphQL request go to `localhost:4000/graphql`